uasal/uasal_development_guide/_sources/git/uasal_lfs.rst.txt

   - With the VPN active, go to “http://10.130.30.9/users/sign_in” and click on “GitHub”
-  - This will redirect to a github page asking whther you want to “Authorize Stp-lfs Gitlab” (and informing what personal user data it will use: Email addresses (read-only))
+  - This will redirect to a github page asking whther you want to “Authorize Stp-lfs GitLab” (and informing what personal user data it will use: Email addresses (read-only))
   - Click “Authorize uasal”
-  - This will redirect back to gitlab
+  - This will redirect back to GitLab
   - You might get a notification saying that your account needs to be validated by and admin
   - In the meantime, go to